arjun2598/LifeHack/README.md

 ## Solution Overview

 <p>
   Given a dataset of local crimes, clusters will be generated following K-Means Clustering and corresponds to crime hotspots.
-Then, using the openrouteservice API, routes from each police division to its nearest clusters are generated, comparing the coordinates of each division with the coordinates of each cluster's centroid.
+Then, using openrouteservice API, routes from each police division to its nearest clusters are generated, by comparing the coordinates of each division with the coordinates of each cluster's centroid.
 </p>

 ## How to Use